- Celebrated film star, Trotskyist activist, supporter of Palestinians radicals

 In 1967 she took out a full-page ad in a United Kingdom publication, denouncing the U.S. bombing of North Vietnam.

-In the 1980s she was active in the nuclear freeze movement (a Soviet-sponsored initiative that would have frozen Soviet miltary superiority in place), and she protested American policies in Central America -- especially U.S. opposition to the Communist Sandinistas.
+In the 1980s Redgrave was active in the nuclear freeze movement (a Soviet-sponsored initiative that would have frozen Soviet miltary superiority in place), and she protested American policies in Central America -- especially U.S. opposition to the Communist Sandinistas.

 Prior to the 1991 Gulf War, Redgrave demanded the “withdrawal of U.S., British, and all imperialist troops from the Gulf.”
+She also called for the withdrawal of Saddam Hussein from Kuwait, but was prepared to allow that occupation to continue indefinitely rather than apply force.

 In September 1998 Redgrave was a signatory to a public statement -- co-signed by such feminist leaders as Betty Friedan, Patricia Ireland, and Eleanor Smeal -- opposing the possible impeachment of President Bill Clinton.
 “Some of those leading the charge against Clinton are among the worst foes of women’s rights,” the statement said.
 “The opponents of the President have a political agenda that will harm women long after the scandal has faded.”